sfu-discourse-lab/MisInfoText/README.md

 We also welcome inquieries for inclusion of other dataset in our list.
 Please see what follows and let us know if you think your dataset should be listed too!

-## List of veracity-labeled text collections
+## List of veracity-labeled full text collections

 | __Dataset__ | __Size and type__ | __Labeling system__ | __Notes__ |